 Jews Love to Argue: A large part of the action involves Jesus arguing with the Pharisees, or with His own disciples, about the right interpretation of the Laws of Moses.
 (Note that Jesus Himself was Jewish too, of course.)

 Jumped at the Call: This happened with most of the apostles.
 Jesus would simply say "Follow me," and they would drop everything they were doing and follow Him.
+Only the Gospel of Luke among the Synoptics has Peter hesitate to follow the call because he is a "sinful man".
+In the Gospels of Mark and Matthew he just follows without comment.

-Many Spirits Inside of One: Jesus exorcises a demon-possessed man who identifies himself as "Legion, because we are many."
+Jesus exorcises a demon-possessed man who identifies himself as "Legion, because we are many."
 If taken at face value that would indicate about a thousand demons.
 The demons are cast into a herd of swine, which they destroy.

 Mary Magdalene, in one of the few definite statements about her in Scripture, is said to have have had seven demons cast out of her.